jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) designed for the seating of 2 or more adult persons; and (ii) permanently affixed to the motor vehicle; and (iii) neither collapsible nor capable of being folded down
-  - **minimum family tax credit** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MF and MZ (which relate to tax credits for families)
+  - **minimum family tax credit** is defined in section MA8 (Some definitions for family scheme) for the purposes of subparts MA to MF and MZ (which relate to tax credits for families)
   - **minimum market value interest** —
     (a) is defined in section IA 5(6) (Restrictions on companies’ loss balances carried forward) for the purposes of Part I (Treatment of tax losses):
     (b) is defined in section LP 4(3) (Continuity rules for carrying credits forward) for the purposes of that section